arryhere/Open-News-v2/README.md

-# Open News v1
+# Open News v2
-Made using React (class compponents)\
+Made using React (fucntion compponents)\
-For function components see Open News v2
+For class components see Open News v1 - https://github.com/arryhere/Open-News-v1

 Free to use :)